antaldaniel/reprex/content/authors/developer/_index.md

 Our applications must work with several language; buttons, alternate texts, and descriptions must be parameterized and available for localization.
 The visual elements must follow simple visual structures and a unified colour palette.

-_Attribution: the female professional avatar is designed by [macrovector_official / Freepik](http://www.freepik.com)._
+_Attribution: the female avatar is designed by [Andy Horvath - Flaticon](https://www.flaticon.com/free-icons/holiday)._